-The Key audit Matters How our audit addressed the key audit matter Adoption of Ind AS 115 - Revenue from Contracts with Customers As described in Note 3.1 to the standalone financial statements, the Company has adopted Ind AS 115, Revenue from Contracts with Customers ('Ind AS 115') which is the new revenue accounting standard.
-The application and transition to this Our audit procedures on adoption of Ind AS 115, Revenue from contracts with Customers ('Ind AS accounting standard is complex and is an area of • Evaluated the design and implementation of the internal controls relations to focus in the audit.
-The revenue standard establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
-This involves certain key judgments relating to identification of distinct performance obligations, determination of transaction price of identified performance obligation, the appropriateness of the basis used to measure revenue recognized over a period.
+The Key audit Matters How our audit addressed the key audit matter Adoption of Ind AS 115 - Revenue from Contracts with Customers As described in Note 3.1 to the standalone financial statements, the Company has adopted Ind AS 115, Our audit procedures on adoption of Ind AS 115, Revenue from contracts with Customers ('Ind AS 115'), which is the new revenue accounting standard, include - accounting standard is complex and is an area of • Evaluated the design and implementation of the audit. the The revenue standard focus in establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
+This involves certain key judgments relating to identification of distinct determination performance obligations, transaction price of identified performance obligation, the appropriateness of the basis used to measure revenue recognized over a period.
 Additionally, the standard mandates robust disclosures in respect of revenue and periods over which the remaining performance obligations will be satisfied subsequent to the balance sheet date.
-The Company adopted Ind AS 115 and applied the available exemption provided therein, to not processes and internal controls relating to implementation of the new revenue accounting standard; Evaluated the detailed analysis performed by management on revenue streams by selecting samples for the existing contracts with customers and considered revenue recognition policy in the current period in respect of those revenue streams; Evaluated the changes made to IT systems to reflect the changes required in revenue recognition as per the new accounting standard; Evaluated the cumulative effect adjustments as at 1 April 2018 for compliance with the new revenue standard; and Evaluated the appropriateness of the disclosures accuracy of the relevant disclosures.
-Evaluation of uncertain tax positions The Company operates in multiple jurisdictions and is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including transfer pricing and indirect tax matters.
-These involve significant management judgment to determine the possible outcome of the uncertain tax positions, consequently having an impact on related Our audit procedures include the following substantive procedures: Obtained understanding of key uncertain tax positions; and Read and analyzed select key correspondences, external legal opinions / consultations by management for key uncertain tax positions; Discussed with appropriate senior accounting and disclosures in the standalone financial statements.
-Discussed with appropriate senior management and evaluated management's underlying key assumptions in estimating the tax provisions; and Assessed management's estimate of the possible outcome of the disputed cases.
+The Company adopted Ind AS 115 and applied the available exemption provided therein, to not restate the comparative periods.